 The Camp Lejeune water contamination timeline spans decades:

-- 1979: More than 20,000 gallons of oil leaks into the ground at Hadnot Point Fuel Farm.
+• 1979: More than 20,000 gallons of oil leak into the ground at Hadnot Point Fuel Farm.

-If you or a loved one was exposed to toxic water at Camp Lejeune between 1953 and 1987, you still have time to take action.
-Get a free case review now to see if you may qualify for compensation.
+If you or a loved one got sick after being exposed to toxic water at Camp Lejeune between 1953 and 1987, you still have time to take action.

 Sokolove Law: Providing Regular Camp Lejeune Water Lawsuit Updates